taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

  dc_shell> check_design
 ```

-You should see three warnings related to unconnected `clk[0]` and
-`reset[0]` ports.
-This is because PyMTL always includes `clk` and `reset`
-ports even if they are not actually used in the module.
-You can safely
-ignore these warnings.
-It is _critical_ that you carefully review all
+You should not see any warnings, however, it is _critical_ that you
+carefully review all warnings and errors when you analyze and elaborate a
-warnings.
-There may be many warnings, but you should still skim through
+design with Synopsys DC.
+There may be many warnings, but you should still
-them.
-Often times there will be something very wrong in your Verilog RTL
+skim through them.
+Often times there will be something very wrong in your
-which means any results from using the ASIC tools is completely bogus.
+Verilog RTL which means any results from using the ASIC tools is
-Synopsys DC will output a warning, but Synopsys DC will usually just keep
+completely bogus.
+Synopsys DC will output a warning, but Synopsys DC will
-going, potentially producing a completely incorrect gate-level model!
+usually just keep going, potentially producing a completely incorrect
+gate-level model!

 We need to create a clock constraint to tell Synopsys DC what our target
 cycle time is.
 Synopsys DC will not synthesize a design to run "as fast